 What is psychology cover?

-A comprehensive extras policy is typically required to access psychology cover through a health insurance fund.
+A comprehensive extras policy for health insurance can include benefits for psychology.
 This coverage can allow you to claim a rebate for psychology sessions that provide support with issues such as relationship difficulties, anxiety and phobias, stress and pain management and eating disorders.
 It’s important to note that these types of policies tend to attract a higher premium.

 If you need guidance choosing a psychologist, talk to your GP or contact the Australian Psychological Society.
 You can be referred to a psychologist through your GP or a psychiatrist.